tmaciejewski/see/README.md

 * `ip` (eg. `{0,0,0,0}`) -- web server ip address
 * `port` (eg. `8888`) -- web server port
 * `domain_filter` (eg. `"^localhost"`) -- regexp filter for URLs (useful for narrowing searching for only specific domain)
+* `storage` -- storage module

 ## see_crawler

 This application is responsible for crawling the web.
-There may be many nodes runnign this application.
+There may be many nodes running this application.

 To start the application, run `start_crawler_node`.